skashyap9934/my-portfolio/README.md

 - An **About Me** section to introduce myself.
 - A **Skills** section to display my technical abilities.
 - A **Projects** section showcasing some of the key projects I have worked on.
-- A **Contact** form for potential employers and collaborators to reach out.
+- A **Contact** section for potential employers and collaborators to reach out.

 The site is designed to be fully responsive and mobile-friendly, providing a smooth user experience across various devices.

 ## Features

-- Fully responsive layout
+- Created for Desktop devices only.
+May break when opened on mobile devices.
 - Dynamic project cards
-- Light and dark theme support
-- Contact form with email functionality
+- Contact section with email functionality
+- Contact section with calling on the phone number functionality

 ## Technologies Used

-- **Frontend**: HTML, CSS, JavaScript, React.js, Tailwind CSS
+- **Frontend**: HTML, CSS, JavaScript, React.js, TypeScript, ChakraUI, Ant Design, React Icons, Font Awesome
-- **Backend**: (If applicable, mention backend technologies here, such as Node.js, Express, etc.)
-- **Database**: (If applicable, mention database technologies here, such as MongoDB, PostgreSQL, etc.)
 - **Version Control**: Git, GitHub

 ## Getting Started